goblinfactory/git-cheat/README.md

 ### Push current code or starter project to new empty repo

+If you / I have GH cli installed then **use GH approach above**, which does not require you first create the repo.
+Otherwise if you prefer to manually create the repo first in github then use the steps below.

 ```sh
 git remote add origin https://github.com/<your-gh-username>/<repository-name>
 git branch -M main